Kentucky Libraries Unbound

 How long do digital titles check-out?

-Maximum checkout periods are 7 days for most videos and 21 days for eAudiobooks and eBooks.
+Maximum checkout periods are 7 days for most videos and 21 days for audiobooks and e-books.
 You may choose a shorter checkout period if you desire.

 Can I renew digital items?

 Yes, if there are no holds on the title.
-You will begin seeing a renewal option in the “Loans” area of your account approximately two days prior to the due date.
+You will begin seeing a renewal option in the “Loans” area of your account approximately two days before the due date.

 Can I place a title on hold?

 Yes.
-You can place up to ten titles on hold at a given time.
+You can place up to 20 titles on hold at a given time.

 How will I be notified when a hold is available?

 Can I download digital titles to public computers at the library?

 No. Licensing issues and computer security will not allow downloads to library computers.
 When connected to our Wi-Fi, Kindle users may be able to check out their books on public library computers, then log into their Amazon accounts to download their books via their Kindle’s Wi-Fi.
 Libby users may also use the library’s Wi-Fi to access the service.

 How do I return a borrowed item?

 You do not need to return a borrowed item.
 Once the lending period has elapsed, the title is automatically returned to the library.

 Can I return a borrowed item early?

-Most eBooks and eAudiobooks may be returned early.
+Most e-books and audiobooks may be returned early.
 For some formats, you must wait until the checkout period expires.
 You can also choose a shorter checkout period during the checkout process if desired.
 Kindle users may return items early or delete items using the “Manage Your Content and Device” option in their Amazon.com account.
-Libby users will see a “Manage Loan” menu item where the item may be returned early, if the option is available.
+Libby users will see a “Manage Loan” menu item where the item may be returned early if the option is available.